-- Respond following Safeguarding referral processes as detailed in Safeguarding and Child Protection Policy - Listen to students in emotional distress calmly and in a non-judgemental way following the 'Golden Rules' as set out in the Safeguarding and Child Protection Policy. - Report self-injury to the DSL/designated staff member(s) for self-injury immediately.
-D Abram is named Safeguarding Team Member and A. Cotter-Day (PSM) is trained member - Deliver key messages as directed in Curriculum Provision/Education - Reassure students that in order to support them people need to know about their problems so that they can help - Be aware of support mechanisms that already exist in school and how to access them
+- Respond following Safeguarding referral processes as detailed in Safeguarding and Child Protection Policy - Listen to pupils in emotional distress calmly and in a non-judgemental way following the 'Golden Rules' as set out in the Safeguarding and Child Protection Policy. - Report self-injury to the DSL/designated staff member(s) for first aid immediately. - Deliver key messages as directed in Curriculum Provision/Education - Reassure pupils that in order to support them people need to know about their problems so that they can help - Be aware of support mechanisms that already exist in school and how to access them